guanquann/tp/docs/DeveloperGuide.md

 3. **Raise error when an outdated order date is added:** The current date validation does not check if the order date is outdated when `addorder` command is called.
 We plan to raise an error when an outdated order date is added.
 For example: `Order date cannot be in the past`.

+4. **Support more flexible phone number formats:** The current phone number validation only accepts numerical inputs.
+We plan to support more flexible formats, including country codes and special characters.
+For example:
+`+65 1234 5678`, `+129-123-334-5678`.